Bm2pires/HTML-Login-Page/README.md

 # HTML Login Page
-A repository containing a login page using HTML, CSS and Bootstrap.
+A repository containing a login page created using HTML, CSS and Bootstrap.

 ## Technologies used